asgardkm/gaitAnalyzer/README.md

 This code was written in order to analyze the gait of a trial research subject.
 It does so by first reading in raw marker coordinate information and forceplate data from a trial walk.
 It then processes it and cleans it, eliminating markers with too much missing information (this percentage threshold can be tailored in mainConfig.txt).
-Afterwards, it then analyzes the marker coordinates and force values during gait and returns gait parameters such as step lengths and times, knee angles, gaitcycles, etc.
+Afterwards, it analyzes the marker coordinates and force values during gait and returns gait parameters such as step lengths and times, knee angles, gaitcycles, etc.